NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ## Example of how you can build with ASP.NET CORE

--  I recommend first installing visual studio(not to be confused with visual studio code) which is an ide with good support for .net.
+-  First install Visual Studio(not to be confused with Visual Studio Code) which is an IDE with good support for .net.
-- Create a new project chose ASP.NET CORE EMPTY(makes it so we can create folder on a need to do basis instead of drowning in unknown files and folders).
+- Create a new project chose ASP.NET CORE EMPTY(makes it so we can create folder on a need to do basis instead of getting lost in the confusion of having to many unknown files and folders).
 - Add the following boilerplate code to your Program.cs file
 ```c#
 using yourInterfaceFolderName;